andytrix/atm-cash-machine/README.md

 **Prerequisites**

-Ensure you have the following installed:
+Make sure you have the following installed on your system:

 - Qt Creator (for UI development)
 - Node.js & npm (for backend)